Love neutral walls?

-Neutral wall colors are essential for any great design project.
-Like a blank canvas for an artist, neutral walls provide the foundation for a designer to be truly creative.
+Like a blank canvas for an artist, neutral walls can provide the foundation for a designer to be truly creative.
 What is interesting, though, is that more and more colors are being added to the “neutral” category.
-While we will always love white and beige, below are Savvy’s top four wall color selections for 2017.
+While we will always love white and beige, below are a few of our favorite neutral wall colors that are anything but boring.

 Intended to recall the colors of the ocean, this blue is eye-catching, without being overbearing.
 A powerful, yet calming color, this shade works well as an artful background or to make a statement.
 Deep blues (including navy) feel warmer than black, but still provide great contrast.
 See how well it ties together this bathroom we recently completed?